apratt957/highlight-share/README.md

 **Enter the token in KOReader**

-Go to the KOReader menu → **Highlight Share Token**, enter the token from Discord, and tap Save.
+Go to the KOReader menu → Tools → **Highlight Share Token**, enter the token from Discord, and tap Save.

 ---